DavidPnb/obsidian-notes/30-39 Lenguajes/30 Linguistica/English Usage.md

 Present perfect tense is used to indicate an action in the indefinite past.
 Past and future perfect tense are to express action completed before another action.

+Present infinitive is used to express action following another verb.
+Perfect infinitive is used to express action happening before the preceding verb.

+### Active and Passive Voice
+**Passive voice** is constructed with *to be* accompanied by a verb in past participle; it expresses action performed upon a subject. **Active voice** expresses action performed by a subject and is always stronger than passive voice.

+The passive voice tends to be used when the object performing the action is not mentioned.

+### Subjunctive Mood
+**Subjunctive mood** (*be/were*) is used to express condition contrary to fact and desirative language; in modern english, its usage is reserved for formal writing.
 ___